 The Child Within

 Ultimately, most manipulators are children deep down inside.
-They absolutely are not infallible, and I think what most people mistake as an intentional act, a well-thought-out, plotted, schemed up way to screw them over, is simply just the manipulator doing what comes naturally.
+They absolutely are not infallible, and I think what most people mistake as an intentional act, a well-thought-out, plotted, schemed-up-way to screw them over, is simply just the manipulator doing what comes naturally.
 This is not to condone it — bold deception is never right.
-But this is to say that if we want to understand and learn how to effectively deal with manipulative people, we need to speak to their child within, not to the outward mask they present to us — often times, because they’re too afraid to expose the vulnerable, hurt person that lies buried deep down inside.
+But this is to say that if we want to understand and learn how to effectively deal with manipulative people, we need to speak to their child within, not to the outward mask they present to us — oftentimes, because they’re too afraid to expose the vulnerable, hurt person that lies buried deep down inside.

 This was me.
 I was bold, fierce, brave, and independent outwardly, but inside, I was cowardly and terrified.
 If a problem came about in a personal situation, I would shut it down, literally getting up and walking out of a public restaurant leaving the person who I’d felt had wronged me to foot the bill.
 That was wrong and thankfully, I’ve made up for almost all of those instances at this point.
 See, the only reason I could be strong was by cutting out huge chunks of reality to make my inner-world completely safe, and many manipulators do the same.
-I needed exposure to the real world piece by piece, and many of very amazing people helped me through this process.
+I needed exposure to the real world piece by piece, and many very amazing people helped me through this process.

 The Goals of Manipulation

 Once we shift perspectives a bit here, we come to find out that manipulators are using tools that they’ve learned to communicate in a social world, a social world in which they have dreams, aspiration, hopes, and goals.
 There is always an intended goal of manipulation, even if the person manipulating can’t articulate that goal.
 The thing is, they’re using the wrong solicitation for the response they desire, which leads to much confusion for all parties involved (give me a silent nod here).
 Underneath it all, most manipulators want the same things we want, and use tactics to get them.
 They’ve learned that words, or the words that everyone else uses, aren’t effective tools to obtain what they want or need in life.
-These desires that they have include a range of things from material goods, to love, to sex — but most of all, when I manipulated people a lot, it was because I wanted love, most of all — and understanding.
+These desires that they have, include a range of things from material goods, to love, to sex — but most of all, when I manipulated people a lot, it was because I wanted to love, most of all — and understanding.
 What I didn’t know at the time, is that manipulation always leads to pity, at best — not the love and understanding that I so greatly desired.

 A manipulator will tell you to leave them alone when they want to be social, then actually get mad at you for not being present.
 But there is an intention behind every manipulation, something they are seeking, and we’re in a better position to decide whether we want to continue with them on that level if we actually know what that is.